Hypertopic/HyperGlosae/frontend/CONTRIBUTING.md

 The page will reload when you update code in `src`.\
 You may also see any lint errors in the console.

+The frontend is coded in JavaScript with the React framework (see [documentation](https://reactjs.org/docs/getting-started.html)).

 ## Pre-production mode

 ```